KentonMewling/PsychBot-A4/README.md

 ### Synonym Recognition ###

-**>The bot is capable of detecting the synonyms of the words based on the user input**
+**>The bot is able to understand the users language and respond in the langauge of the user, using googletrans API**

 <table>
   <tr>